• Skip to primary navigation

 What is added value?
 Value-added points to the difference between the selling price and the input costs to make it, including raw materials and related components.
 Take a simple example.
 Your business produces ice cream for $20.
 In producing it, your business uses $14 worth of raw materials.
 In this case, you create an added value of $6 ($20 – $14).

 The business role basically adds value by processing inputs into outputs.
-They create value to the input to make a profit.
-They buy inputs – such as raw materials and components – and process them to produce outputs.
-To do so, they need employees and equipment such as machines and computers.
+It creates value for the input to make a profit.
+It buys inputs—such as raw materials and components—and processes them to produce outputs.
+To do so, it needs employees and equipment such as machines and computers.

 Meanwhile, the output can be goods or services.
 Goods represent tangible products, while services represent intangible products.